 The soil nutrient sampling and testing was completed in January 2008.
 The soil nutrient sampling and testing was carried out in March 2009.
-The result was available in April 2009 and will be present in May 2009 monthly report.
+The results are presented in this monthly report.
+The upcoming sampling is scheduled in October 2009.

 1. Introduction